CyberTrainingUSAF/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

 $gci = Start-Job –ScriptBlock { Get-ChildItem –Path "E:\" –Filter *.pdf –Recurse }
 ```

-First of all, I invite you to try that Get-ChildItem command without using a job; you’ll find that your PowerShell session locks up for an uncomfortably long time.
+* First of all, I invite you to try that Get-ChildItem command without using a job; you’ll find that your PowerShell session locks up for an uncomfortably long time.
 However, when you submit a job, you can immediately resume your work in the shell.

-Second, notice that I saved the job to a variable.
+* Second, notice that I saved the job to a variable.
 This is a habit that you should adopt concerning jobs.
 In my experience it’s much easier to work with jobs if you store the job object in an easy-to-remember, brief variable name.

+---

-Checking Job Status
+**Checking Job Status**

 Now, let me walk you through how we can check on job status and comprehend the output:

 ```powershell